Exclavia/PyataDB/docs/quick-start.md

 ```
 * I cut off the third one to save space.

-Now one of the features of PyataDB is the ability to find entries based on their specific key.
+Now one of the features of PynexDB is the ability to find entries based on their specific key.

 For example, if we wanted a list of all the stores cell phones, we could filter based on item category, if we wanted a specific item, we could filter by name because all the product names happen to be unique, however this is not always the case.
 For that purpose we also store the items SKU (Stock Keeping Unit), which will be unique for every item in a store.